qianhuiwei/books/README.md

 # books

-This is a simple React app that stores and shows a list of books.
+This is a simple React app that stores and shows a list of books.<br />
 You can add, edit, and delete the books in this app.
 <img src="https://github.com/qianhuiwei/books/blob/main/pageDemo.png" width="900"/>